gsoules/MkDocs/digital-archive/docs/relationships/relationship-rules.md

 -   You will see a page similar to the one shown below

 Rules appear in alphabetical order to make them easier to find in the list.
-That’s why the rule Id number are not in numerical order.
+That’s why the rule Id numbers are not in numerical order.

 ![Examples of relationship types](relationship-rules-1.jpg)